rberger997/beautiful-jekyll/_posts/2019-02-11-college_basketball.md

 - Saving the results as a `.csv` output file and pushing to Google Sheets from R
 - Linking the Google Sheet to a Tableau Public visualization
-- Setting the Tableau viz to automatically refresh data every day It seems complicated but once assembled it requires one push of a button every day to update everything and push to Tableau.
+- Setting the Tableau viz to automatically refresh data every day

+It sounds complicated but once assembled it requires one push of a button every day to update everything and push to Tableau.
 Here is the output with predictions for todays games:

 <iframe src="https://public.tableau.com/views/college_basketball_predictions/Dashboard1?:embed=y&:display_count=yes&:showVizHome=no&:embed=true" width="90%" height="1000"></iframe>